Parliament of Victoria: Functions

-Conflict between the Houses
+Conflict between the houses

-The Victorian Parliament's means of resolving disputes between the two houses entails a process modelled on the Australian Parliament's.
+The Victorian Parliament's process of resolving disputes between the two houses is modelled on the Australian Parliament's.
 However, the process also includes additional steps and modifications.
 A bill that is passed by the Assembly but rejected by the council, termed a "Disputed Bill" may be amended by the council and returned to the Assembly within 2 months.
 If the Assembly does not endorse the amendments then a dispute resolution committee may be formed.
 This process does not apply to ordinary appropriation bills, which need only pass the Legislative Assembly.
 The committee must consist of 7 members from the Assembly and 5 from the council, each appointed by their respective house.
 This committee is often formed following an election in anticipation of its usage later.
 The committee is given 30 days to resolve the dispute in secret and then present their compromise bill to Parliament.

 If the committee either cannot reach an agreement, or the parliament does not pass the committee's suggestion, then the bill is termed a "Deadlocked Bill."
 At this point, the Premier may advise for a fresh election of the Assembly (and only the Assembly), after which the bill may then go before a joint sitting of both houses.
 A Deadlocked Bill would likely pass a joint sitting, due to the fact that the Assembly is more than twice the size of the council.
 Such a bill is treated as though it has passed both houses in the normal fashion.

 Relationship with government

-Parliament functions as the legislative branch of the Victorian government.
+Parliament functions as the legislative branch of the Victorian level of government.
 It passes laws or amends existing laws to assist in the governance of the state on behalf the Victorian people, to whom Parliament is answerable through elections.
 Victoria uses a blend of statutory law and common law.
 The parliament makes statutory law while common law is decided by the judicial branch of government.
 The government follows the Westminster tradition of having an executive government whose members come from an elected legislature, a fact that is enshrined in Victorian law.

-Parliament holds de facto power over other branches of Victoria's government due to its exclusive power to appropriate funds for any government business.
+Parliament holds de facto power over other branches of Victoria's level of government due to its exclusive power to appropriate funds for any government business.
 This is why holding confidence of supply within the Assembly is crucial to any party's ability to govern; loss of funds could prevent any government business.
 Parliament's ability to scrutinise government business is assisted by independent arbiters such as the auditor-general and ombudsman.
 Parliament has specifically legislated for these positions, known as "Officers of Parliament" to act as representatives for the public interest.
 The powers of these officers are designed so that they may operate independent of interference.
-The Auditor-General, for example, is legislated for in the Audit Act 1994 and oversees the management of public assets and budgetary audits.
+The auditor-general, for example, is legislated for in the Audit Act 1994 and oversees the management of public assets and budgetary audits.